Read all about Benjamin Moore Smoke, plus see 25 real homes that use it!

 BM Smoke isn’t just for walls!
 Try it on vanities and furniture, too.
 The bright light in this bathroom from @jenniferbeaudrydesign makes the shade read almost as a pastel color.
 It’s just dark enough to add the perfect amount of contrast and give this bathroom a bright, fresh look.

-Create a tranquil powder room by using Smoke.
+Create a tranquil powder room by using Smoke, like this one from DIY Showoff.
 It’s light enough to make a small room with just a little light feel beautiful and larger than it is.

 Add a touch of elegance by painting accent elements in BM Smoke.
-I love the gold decor pieces and wood vanity.
+I love the gold decor pieces and wood vanity in this example from @ourmindfulabode.
 Everything comes together to create a sophisticated and peaceful bathroom.

 Bedrooms Using Smoke Paint